If you are an international student who would like to work while you are studying, the following will provide you with all the information you need.

 Work and your course

 Certain courses have restrictions on the amount of work you can undertake while studying that may be less than the hours permitted on your visa.
-Please check with your Hub or the Postgraduate Research Service for term dates and course restrictions.
+Please check with your School or the Postgraduate Research Service for term dates and course restrictions.